felipenlunkes/felipenlunkes/README.md

 # 💎 My projects

-- 📍 I am currently working on the Hexagonix/Andromeda operating system project
+📍 I am currently working or practicing on these projects:

 ## Hexagonix/Andromeda Operating System